 Regular cleanings are an essential part of a good oral hygiene routine.
 Although you won’t always experience tooth sensitivity after a cleaning, it isn’t uncommon to feel mild discomfort in the hours or days following your appointment.

 During cleanings, hygienists perform scaling or root planning — the gentle clearing of debris that has built up between the tooth and soft tissues surrounding the tooth.
 This helps with healthy future gum attachment to the tooth instead of debris.
 This may cause gum sensitivity that can up to two weeks.
 You may experience sensitivity after the detailed brushing and medical-grade cleaning agents, too.

 3. Tooth Sensitivity After a Crown

-During a crown procedure, your dentist carefully removes small amounts of enamel.
+During a dental crown procedure, your dentist carefully removes small amounts of enamel.
 After filing down your tooth, your dentist places the protective crown, but it may take a while for your tooth to adjust the new addition.
 These symptoms usually last for a few days but gradually subside as your tooth adjusts to the crown.